 5. How goods are placed under the OP Procedure?

 The entitlement to the use of the OP procedure is conditional upon the issue of an authorisation by the Customs & Excise Department, following the submission of an application by the person who arranges for the processing operations to be carried out.
-The application may be submitted either (a) by written application on a specific form or (b) by means of a customs export declaration when goods are temporarily exported.
+The application may be submitted either (a) by electronic application or (b) by means of a customs export declaration when goods are temporarily exported.

-- where the processing operations concern repairs, including the standard exchange system without prior importation,
+- where the processing operations concerns repairs, including the standard exchange system without prior importation

-- for release for free circulation after outward processing
+- for release for free circulation after OP

 - using the standard exchange system with prior importation,